 Based on the data collected and results of the analyses performed for this study, a series of recommendations are presented.
 These recommendations include possible future improvements (such as roadway or interchange ramp widening, addition of toll plaza capacity, and safety improvements), an approximate timetable of when the improvements become necessary, and an estimate of the forecasted construction costs.
 This document is used by the Authority as a long-range planning tool.
 HNTB most recently prepared a 2015 System-wide Traffic Operation and Safety Study that is currently used for capital planning and budgeting purposes.
-Projects currently being advanced from the 2015 Study are improvements to the Exit 44 SB on-ramp and evaluation of widening in the greater Portland region.
+Projects currently being advanced from the 2015 Study are improvements to the Exit 44 SB on-ramp, which will be complete in October 2019 and ORT opened in May 2019, and evaluation of widening in the greater Portland region.